 By default, the Dual Screen acts as a separate home screen with its own app dock at the bottom.
 You can open any app on the second screen no matter what you’re doing with the main screen.
 You can also: choose a default app to launch whenever the Dual Screen is toggled on; push the home screen over to the Dual Screen; put the main screen to sleep; or swap screens.

 Here’s the worst part.
 Only one app runs at a time on the Dual Screen.
 And you cannot drag-and-drop an app (or content from an app) on one screen to an app the other.
-The Galaxy Fold can run up to three apps at a time, and allows you to move content back and forth.
+This pales in comparison to true foldables like the Galaxy Z Fold series which can run up to three apps at a time, and allows you to move content back and forth.

 LG installed a Game Launcher app that serves as a home for your games.
 Here, you can use the LG Game Pad when playing supported games.
 The main screen turns into a controller to manage the action on the second screen.
 What’s more, you can fully customize the game pad and even create your own.